Government / Public Benefits Michigan EBT Program (Bridge Card)

 Results

-• Transitioned EBT cardholder support from India to Oscoda, MI
+• Transitioned EBT cardholder support from India, Mexico, and Florida to Oscoda, MI

-• Grew to 200+ employees in Iosco and surrounding counties
+• At its peak, employed over 300 residents in Iosco and surrounding counties

 • Supporting a program serving ~1.4 million recipients and ~$255 million in monthly food assistance payments (FY2025)